natebarksdale/natebarksdale.github.io/src/content/blog/2011-12-07-we-can-has-cheeseburger.md

 description: Reflecting on the complexities behind something as simple as a cheeseburger, Waldo Jaquith explores the implications of our modern food systems.
 emoji: 🍔
 tags:
-  - 🥩 Food
+  - 🌍 Culture
-  - 🌎 Society
+  - 🍔 Fast Food
-  - 🚚 Logistics
+  - 🌀 Complexity
 haiku: |
   Cheeseburger dream,
   Cultivated complex art,